thruthesky/fireflutter/README.md

 ### Create a chat room

-- To create a chat room, add a button and display `ChatRoomCreate` widget.
-You may copy the code from `ChatRoomCreate` and apply your own design.
+- To create a chat room, add a button and display `ChatRoomCreateDialog` widget.
+You may copy the code from `ChatRoomCreateDialog` and apply your own design.

 ```dart
 class _ChatRoomListreenState extends State<ChatRoomListSreen> {